nextest-rs/nextest/README.md

 ## License

-This project is available under the terms of either the [Apache 2.0 license](LICENSE-APACHE) or the [MIT license](LICENSE-MIT).
+**Nextest is Free Software.** This project is available under the terms of either the [Apache 2.0 license](LICENSE-APACHE) or the [MIT license](LICENSE-MIT).

+**Like all Free Software, nextest is a gift.** Nextest is provided on an "AS IS" basis and there is NO WARRANTY attached to it.
+As a user, please treat the authors and contributors to this project as if you were treating the giver of a gift.
+In particular, you're asked to follow the [code of conduct](CODE_OF_CONDUCT.md).

 This project is derived from [diem-devtools](https://github.com/diem/diem-devtools/).
 Upstream source code is used under the terms of the [Apache 2.0